Harmonica techniques: Overbending

 In the 1970s, Howard Levy developed the "overbending" technique (also known as "overblowing" and "overdrawing").
-Overbending, combined with bending, allowed players like Chris Michalek, Carlos del Junco, Otavio Castro and George Brooks to play the entire chromatic scale.
+Overbending, combined with bending, allowed players like Chris Michalek and Carlos del Junco to play the entire chromatic scale.
 When bending, the player forces the lower of the two reeds in a chamber to vibrate faster, while the higher pitched reed vibrates slower.
 When overbending, the player isolates the higher of the two reeds and by so doing can play higher pitched notes.
 By using both bending and overbending techniques a player can play the entire chromatic scale using a diatonic harmonica.
 This has allowed diatonic harmonica players to expand into areas traditionally viewed as inhospitable to the instrument such as jazz.

 The overbend is a difficult technique to master.
 To facilitate overbending, many players use specially modified or customised harmonicas.
 Any harmonica can be set up for better overbending.
 The primary needs are tight tolerances between the reed and reed-plate and a general level of air-tightness between the reed-plate and comb.
 The former often necessitates lowering the "gap", the space between the tip of the reed and the reed-plate.
 Another often used technique called embossing is to make the space between the sides of the slots in the reed-plate and the reed itself as small as possible by drawing in the metal on the sides of the reed-plate slots towards the reed.
 While these modifications make the harmonica overbend more easily, overbending is often possible on stock diatonic harmonica, especially on an airtight design.